 Yun Jie Liu is Associate Principal Viola of the SFS.
 Born in Shanghai, he began his violin studies with his father.
 He entered the middle school of the Shanghai Conservatory of Music, and was named assistant professor of viola upon graduation.
 In 1990, he was invited by Mstislav Rostropovich to join the National Symphony in Washington DC.
-Mr. Liu regularly gives chamber music concerts and solo recitals, having performed in New York, Los Angeles, San Francisco, San Diego, Washington DC, Shanghai, and Hong Kong.
+Mr. Liu regularly gives chamber music concerts and solo recitals in venues in New York, Los Angeles, San Francisco, San Diego, Washington DC, Shanghai, and Hong Kong.
 Yun Jie Liu joined the San Francisco Symphony in 1993.
 He currently serves on the faculty at the San Francisco Conservatory.

 Joanne E. Harrington & Lorry I. Lokey Second Century Chair

 On being in the Orchestra:

 Being inside the sound of the Orchestra is a great thing.
 I’m able to make sounds with the group that I can’t make myself, because I’m just one part of what’s going on.
 That is the appeal: The music is really great, and the sound of the Orchestra is spectacular.

 I’m a photographer—that’s a passion for me.
 In 1975 the Orchestra went to Japan and I bought a camera there and started taking slides.
 Then I saw an Ansel Adams book and immediately I bought an old large-format press camera.
 Ever since then I’ve been totally hooked on taking pictures and working in the dark room.
 I like landscapes with a sign of man in them: a building, a telephone pole—anything that creates nice light and shapes.